jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/opening-audition.md

 # Opening Audition

-Adobe Audition CC 2015 is in the Applications folder.

 1. On a JAMS Lab or CCL Mac, click on the Desktop to enter Finder mode.
 2. Click Go on the menu bar and select Applications.
 3. In Applications, open Adobe Audition CC 2015.